sillevl/labict-citygame/game-creator.md

 ![](/assets/number of teams.png)

+After having set the number of teams from 0 to 1, a new button will appear ont the screen,

 In this screen the Topbar will have unlocked all its options, each of these options do one of the following things:

 * New: Create a new GamePacket for each Team and reset any previously made changes